xatkit-bot-platform/xatkit-examples/GithubBot/README.md

   - **Content type**: *application/json*
   - Under the **Which events would you like to trigger this webhook?** menu select Send me **everything**.
   - Update the `github.repository.username` and `github.repository.name` properties in `GithubBot.properties` with your repository's information.

+Serveo is used to forward the payload to your local port.
+If you're already running Xatkit in a public server just use that server URL.

 ### Optional Step: setup DialogFlow

 The GithubBot example relies on Xatkit RegExp intent provider, that performs exact matching of user inputs to extract intents.
-If you want to use a more powerful intent provider such as DialogFlow you can take a look at [this article](https://github.com/xatkit-bot-platform/xatkit-runtime/wiki/Deploying-chatbots#create-a-dialogflow-project).
+If you want to use a more powerful intent provider such as DialogFlow you can take a look at [this article](https://github.com/xatkit-bot-platform/xatkit-releases/wiki/Integrating-DialogFlow).

 ## Run your bot